Arizakmoh/kt-popsicle-factory-api/README.md

 ## ✅ Swagger UI will launch automatically at:
- http://localhost:5000/swagger (double check the port please)
+ http://localhost:5235/swagger or  https://localhost:7272/swagger (double check the port please)